gorilla/csrf/README.md

     })
     // We could also retrieve the token directly from csrf.Token(r) and
     // set it in the request header - w.Header.Set("X-CSRF-Token", token)
-    // This is useful if your sending JSON to clients or a front-end JavaScript
+    // This is useful if you're sending JSON to clients or a front-end JavaScript
     // framework.
 }